Scholarship Stories

 Unfortunately for Strother, this “revelation” can sometimes be a double-edged sword.

-“When I applied for the Lilly Scholarship, I didn’t know what I wanted to do (major in), so I had a theme of my application essay – That’s what college is about, finding something that you enjoy and are good at.”
-Strother said.
+“When I applied for the Lilly Scholarship, I didn’t know what I wanted to do (major in), so I had a theme of my application essay – That’s what college is about, finding something that you enjoy and are good at,” Strother said.
 “At first, I think the (Lilly Scholarship) committee was shocked by my essay.
 I have a wide range of interests and still do.
 I learned not to rule things out early, explore and find out what you are really passionate about.”Strother has certainly heeded this advice.
-After starting as a film major, he switched to an environmental management program in the School of Public and Environmental Affairs before transferring back to theCollege of Arts and Sciences as anthropology major.
+After starting as a film major, he switched to an environmental management program in the School of Public and Environmental Affairs before transferring back to the College of Arts and Sciences to major in anthropology.

 “In order to stay in the LAMP program, I needed to stay in the College of Arts and Sciences,” Strother said.
 “I looked at all of the course descriptions for all of the majors, and anthropology seemed the most interesting.
-Like many liberal arts majors, there is a lot of reading, writing papers and in-class debates.
+Like many liberal arts majors, there is a lot of reading, writing papers, and in-class debates.
 It has been going well.”According to Strother, the desire to broaden your horizon should not be limited to the classroom.

 “It’s an interesting dilemma for people from Bloomington who choose to stay in town and go to IU,” Strother said.
 “It makes it tough to branch out, and I wish that I would have done that more as a freshman.
 It’s tough to say what exactly they should do, but they need to be open to meeting new people.”

-Strother will have just that opportunity when he joins 10 other students for archaeology field school in Belize during IU’s first summer school session this May and June.
-For seven weeks, Strother and his classmates will learn basic excavation techniques, site analysis and GPS mapping on an ancient Mayan site.
+Strother will have just that opportunity when he joins 10 other students for an archaeology field school in Belize during IU’s first summer school session this May and June.
+For seven weeks, Strother and his classmates will learn basic excavation techniques, site analysis, and GPS mapping on an ancient Mayan site.

 Although anthropology is probably not in his immediate career plans, Strother knows that experiences like the Belize trip will pay dividends towards whatever field he ultimately chooses.